retooth2/xenharmlib/doc/prim_interval_fan.rst

    WesternNoteSeq([E4, D4, D4, C4, B3, C4, D4, D4, B3, E4, F3, F3, G3, E4, E4, A3, G3, G3, F3])

-For illustrative purposes here is also a more abstract set of examples for each tuning / notation:
+For illustrative purposes, here is also a more abstract set of examples for each tuning / notation:

 .. tabs::